Updated: January 30, 2024

 - All matches are scheduled to begin promptly at 9 AM.

 - All make-up matches should be played in the order that they were originally scheduled.

 - In extreme situations, the JLTA board reserves the right to make adjustments to the schedule.

-- Home teams must furnish 8 cans of new USTA-approved Penn or Wilson tennis balls.
-No other brand is acceptable.
+- Home teams must furnish 4 cans of new USTA-approved tennis balls.

 - Failure to comply will result in a 6 point deduction from the final score of the home team.

 - To invoke penalty, do not sign the score sheet, notify league secretary, and file a protest within 24 hours.

 12. Captains' Duties for Each Match:

 - Home team captain must reserve 4 outdoor courts of the same surface to be used for the entire match.

 - Home team must pay any required court/guest fees for use of courts for the match.

 - If the reserved courts for the match are unplayable due to weather, consult Rule 19.

 - Should other conflicts or unforeseen problems arise, contact a board member.

 13. Captains' Duties for Home Matches:

 - Captains must be knowledgeable of the JLTA Membership Rules listed in the book and online.

 - Teams must have a captain, or acting captain, at each match.

 - Each captain must provide a lineup written legibly in ink on the JLTA provided form.

 - Captains must determine lineups according to the strength of players to make play fair and competitive for all.